hjwp/www.obeythetestinggoat.com/content/slow_tests_and_hot_lava.md

 we're working on), and we leave the CI system to run the full unit test suite overnight.

-And you know what, the *unit test suite almost never picks up unexpected bugs*.
+And you know what? *The full unit test suite almost never picks up any bugs*.

 That's because our code is well compartmentalised, and, even though they're not very unit-ey unit tests, they are still quite granular and independent from each other.

-Instead, we have a suite of 400-odd *functional* tests that run with Selenium, checking every part of the application -- and they *do* find unexpected bugs.
-They take about 8 hours for a full run, so you bet we only run one or two of those during day-to-day TDD.
+Instead, we have a suite of 400-odd *functional* tests that run with Selenium;
+these are definitely integration/system tests, or what some people would call acceptance tests.
+They check every part of the application -- and they *do* find unexpected bugs.
+They take about 8 hours for a full run, so you bet we only run one or two individual FTs during day-to-day TDD.

 Now, we're building a PaaS, so we have a lot of what Gary B. would call "boundaries" - a lot of dependencies on external systems: the filesystem, the